PuPuppru/statsmodels-heckman/README.rst

   - functions for multiple testing
   - various additional statistical tests

-* Imputation with MICE, regression on order statistic and Gaussian imputation
+* Imputation with MICE and regression on order statistic
 * Mediation analysis
-* Graphics includes plot functions for visual analysis of data and model results
+* Principal Component Analysis with missing data
 * I/O

-  - Tools for reading Stata .dta files, but pandas has a more recent version
+  - Tools for reading Stata .dta files into numpy arrays.
   - Table output to ascii, latex, and html

 * Miscellaneous models
-* Sandbox: statsmodels contains a sandbox folder with code in various stages of development and testing which is not considered "production ready".
+* Sandbox: statsmodels contains a sandbox folder with code in various stages of developement and testing which is not considered "production ready".
 This covers among others

   - Generalized method of moments (GMM) estimators